 Our mission is to support Baltimore City Public School teachers and school communities in building sustainable and just neighborhood schools.
 We accomplish our mission through school-based projects that deepen school relationships, and through policy and advocacy work to support school communities in coming up with their own solutions to historic inequities.

 The project is affiliated with UMBC's Language Literacy and Culture Program.
-We are located in Baltimore City at 1430 Carswell St., Baltimore, MD 21218.
+We are located in Baltimore City at 10 E. North Ave., Baltimore, MD 21202.

 TDP’s work emerged in response to Baltimore City teachers who seek to connect what they do in the classroom to the issues that students and families grapple with.
 It also emerged from parents in low income communities feeling powerless to have an impact on the education of their children.
 There is strong consensus around the idea that decisions at the classroom, school and district level are currently so complex that few people feel they have a say, even when they care passionately about an issue or practice.